labs15-career-endorsement-tracker/frontend/README.md

 #### PostgreSQL

 - PostgreSQL is a type of relational database that is open source and freely available for anyone to use.
-- SQL databases have a reputation for being more reliable because they have ben tried and tested longer than their NoSQL counterparts.
+- SQL databases have a reputation for being more reliable because they have been tried and tested longer than their NoSQL counterparts.
 - The source code for PostgreSQL was developed by a large community that has created numerous online resources for support.
 - The strongly-typed schemas with a SQL database leave very little room for errors.